Betsabeh/DTI_Similarity_GBM/README.md

 In Matlab, the GBM minimizes the root mean squared error

-To run Matlab: run main.m file and input the datasets and cross-validation setting
+To run Matlab:
+Add your path that contains files and datasets at first line of main.m run main.m file and input the datasets and cross-validation setting

 #----------------------------------------------------------------------